sydwahid/AI-Assistant/README.md

 💳 With **Stripe payments**, users can purchase credits securely and instantly.
 🌍 Deployed on **Vercel**, it’s fast, scalable, and accessible anywhere.

-This repository contains a **production-ready full-stack application** with **MongoDB, Express.js, React.js, and Node.js**, offering a seamless developer and user experience.

 ---

 <h1 align="center">
   <a href="https://quick-gpt-hazel-ten.vercel.app/"><strong> ➥ Live Demo</strong></a>
 </h1>

----

 ## 📸 Screenshots